Hare Krishna Golden Temple: Features of the temple

-According to tradition, about 7000 years ago Lord Swayambhu Sri Lakshmi Narasimha Swamy and Lord Shiva manifested themselves at what is now called Road No. 12 Banjara Hills.
+Swayambhu Sri Lakshmi Narasimha Swamy Kshetram, located in Banjara Hills, is regarded by devotees as one of the oldest temple in Hyderabad, with local tradition attributing its origins to a self-manifestation (swayambhu) of the deity over several centuries ago.

 The Hare Krishna Golden Temple is the 1st Golden Temple in Telangana and has a 50 foot Golden Dhwaja Stambh (flagstaff), 4600 square foot Maha Mandapam and five golden stairs Rajagopuram.

 Within the temple are the murtis (sacred images) of Lord Narasamhadev and his consort, Lakshmi.

 The Temple has Harinam Japa Mantapa located right after the Dhvaja Stambha.
 Visitors to the temple can choose to either go through the Harinam Mantapa or directly proceed for darshan of Lord Shri Lakshmi Narasimha.
 The Japa Mantapa has 108 steps and on every step the devotees stand and chant the Hare Krishna maha-mantra.

 There is a rare Shaligram shila kept in the Garbhalayam of the presiding deity Swayambhu Sri Lakshmi Narasimha Swamy.
 This Saligrama Shila was found in Gandaki River (Near Muktinath Temple, Nepal).

 Shrines (altars)

-Hare Krishna Golden Temple has two shrines:
+Hare Krishna Golden Temple has four shrines: